-During the Annual General Meeting held on 6th April 2020, the shareholders approved the re-appointment of KPMG as external auditors for the year ending 31st December 2020 and authorized the Board of Directors to determine their remuneration.
-The audit fees charged and non-audit services provided by the external auditors have been made available to the shareholders as and when requested.
-Further details will be made available to the Bank's shareholders on specific requests provided that these disclosures would not negatively impact the Bank's interest and its competition in the market.
+During the Annual General Meeting held on 6th April 2021, the shareholders approved the re-appointment of KPMG as external auditors for the year ending 31st December 2021 and authorized the Board of Directors to determine their remuneration.
+The audit fees charged and non-audit services provided by the external auditors shall be available to the shareholders as and when requested through formal requests provided that these disclosures would not negatively impact the Audit firm's interest and its competition in the market.